Akshaykulkarniak/PPPDMonitoringService/README.md

 # PPPDMonitoringService
-PPPD-Monitoring  Application Initiates and monitors the Data connectivity
+PPPD-Monitoring  Application Initiates and monitors the Data connectivity for Sierra Wireless Modules